cheminfo/eln-docs/docs/30_structural_analysis/mass/100_in_silico/README.md

 ## DB Search

-This tool allows to predict the fragmentation of a molecule *in silico*.
+This tool allows you to predict the fragmentation of a molecule *in silico*.
 First **select a peak from the experimental spectrum**.
 Then click on the `Search in the database` button, this will search in the [octochemdb](https://github.com/cheminfo/octochemdb) database for molecules that are bioactive or natural products.
 The results are shown on the left table.

 ![db_results](images/db_results.png)